tanamim/jodeki/README.md

 Our service is, in a nutshell, a question-and-answer style market place where users can buy and sell knowledge.
 The significant characteristic is its buyer-led culture.
 In the standard business procedure, a seller finds a business opportunity and creates products and distribute them to buyers.
 The leadership of the business such as when to start, when to stop, how much to receive is on the seller side.
 However, in our service, the leadership is on the buyer side.
 For example, a knowledge buyer finds a business opportunity and ask a question by offering price to get an answer.
 Then, the answer will be redistributed to future buyers by the smart contract.
 The contract will keep generating revenue until the original buyer stops it.
 Therefore, we want to treat information have-nots to be the leading player.

 ###### Incentive Structure
-We designed attractive reward system to maintain high quality knowledge base.
+We designed an attractive reward system to maintain high quality knowledge base.
 In terms of fee distribution, we charge 15% from each transaction to improve service quality.
 For the first round, the answer provider will receive 85%.
 From the second round thereafter, 85% will be split into halves, therefore the answer provider and the original buyer will receive 42.5% each for contributing to the knowledge base.
 Through those conditions we motivate participants to generate returns over the long run, and create well-intended atmosphere such that:

 1. Users want to ask a question in a way that many people will also want to know the answer.
 2. Users want to provide their best answer in a way that many people can understand.